2001 uprising in Herat

-The combatants
+Combatants

 The U.S. Special Operations teams consisted of U.S. Army Rangers and Delta Force under the command of CENTCOM General Tommy Franks.
 Iranian forces consisted of agents of the Quds Force under the command of Major General Yahya Rahim Safavi, commander of the IRGC, and Major General Qasem Soleimani, the commander of Iran's Quds Force.
 The Northern Alliance faction consisted of over 5,000 militiamen under the command of Ismail Khan, a commander in the previous Soviet Invasion of Afghanistan and former governor of Herat before the Taliban came into power in 1995.

-UK Special Forces for reasons of national security remained anonymous and did not reveal their formal command structure.
+UK Special Forces remained anonymous for reasons of national security and did not reveal their formal command structure.

-The plan
+Plan

 The plan, organized by General Franks and General Safavi, was for Iranian Special Forces to discreetly enter the city and form an insurrection against the Taliban.
 This sudden event was to coincide with the entrance of Ismail Khan's band of Northern Alliance militia members into the city.
 Meanwhile, a team of U.S. Special Forces and CIA agents would oversee the operation in Tehran alongside Iranian military intelligence.

-The operation
+Operation

 Combat operations began on October 7, 2001.
 Towards the end of the month, U.S. air strikes hit targets in and around Herat, including tanks, communications facilities, and tunnel complexes.
 This also includes the Herat airport, where Russian-made fighters were destroyed.

 On 11 November 2001, U.S. Special Forces Operational Detachment Alpha 554 ("Tiger 08") was inserted by helicopter near Herat.
 As planned, Iranian commandos secretly entered Herat to begin the insurrection on November 12, which successfully gave way to what Ismail Khan claimed to be, the local uprising against the Taliban leaders.
 The Northern Alliance, Shi'ite Hazara factions, and a small group of U.S. Special Forces then entered the city.
 Herati residents also took part in the uprising with sticks, knives, and guns hidden throughout the populace.
 The city fell as the Taliban fled towards the mountains along the Iranian border, leaving behind several abandoned tanks.
 Prisoners, including Chechen and Arab volunteers, were taken to undisclosed locations.